go-webpack/webpack/README.md

 #### Usage with other frameworks

-- Configure webpack to serve manifest.json via StatsPlugin
+- Configure webpack to serve manifest.json via ~~StatsPlugin~~ ManifestPlugin
+- Call ```webpack.Plugin = "manifest"``` to set go-webpack to use ManifestPlugin, don't call to use old StatsPlugin
 - Call ```webpack.Init()``` to set development or production mode.
 - Add webpack.AssetHelper to your template functions.
 - Call helper function with the name of your asset

 Use webpack.config.js (and package.json) from this repo or create your own.

-The only thing that must be present in your webpack config is StatsPlugin which is required to serve assets the proper way with hashes, etc.
+The only thing that must be present in your webpack config is ~~StatsPlugin~~ ManifestPlugin which is required to serve assets the proper way with hashes, etc.

 Your compiled assets is expected to be at public/webpack and your webpack-dev-server at http://localhost:3808